Dee Class 32' Cutter

 Note: Offers on the asking price may be considered.

-This Dee Class 32' Cutter has been personally photographed and viewed by Steven of Boatshed Falmouth.
+This Dee Class 32' Cutter has been personally photographed and viewed by Steven of Boatshed Cornwall.
 Click here for contact details.